BenNeise/bennneise.github.io/_posts/2012-10-09-getting-pcoip-stats-via-wmi-using-powershell.markdown

 I was at a training course last week and  it was mentioned briefly on one of the slides that PCOIP session statistics were available via WMI.
 After a quick Google, I found [MyVirtualCloud's page](http://myvirtualcloud.net/?p=2069), which details the class, and property names.

-The following is a PowerShell function, which pulls this information from WMI, appends the names and descriptions, and returns an object.
-You could, for example, export the returned object to an HTML page.
+The following is a PowerShell function, which pulls this information from WMI, appends the names and descriptions, and returns an object. <!--more--> You could, for example, export the returned object to an HTML page.
 Or use the function against a range of machines to look for outliers.

 ```powershell
 function Get-PCOIPStatsViaWMI($objComputerName = (throw "Please use with a computer name")){